Hasanth-kumar/EyeD/docs/Development_Log.md

 - ✅ **Integration**: Seamless connection with existing face database

 ### 🚀 **Ready for Next Phase**
-With Day 4 complete, the recognition foundation is solid for:
+With Day 6 complete, the liveness detection foundation is solid for:
-- **Day 5**: Live video recognition with real-time webcam ✅
+- **Day 7**: Liveness integration with face recognition
-- **Day 6**: Blink detection using MediaPipe
+- **Day 8**: Attendance logging with liveness verification
-- **Day 7**: Liveness integration for secure verification
+- **Day 9**: Confidence scoring and transparency features

 ## 🏆 **Major Achievements - Day 2**